yegappan/lsp/README.md

 To use the plugin features with a particular file type(s), you need to first register a LSP server for that file type(s).

-To register a LSP server, add the following lines to your .vimrc file (use only the LSP servers that you need from the below list):
+To register a LSP server, add the following lines to your .vimrc file (use only the LSP servers that you need from the below list).
+If you used [vim-plug](https://github.com/junegunn/vim-plug) to install the LSP plugin, the steps are described later in this section.
 ```
    let lspServers = [
 		\     #{